debate-map/app/Packages/server/README.md

 ### 2) Local server, using docker

-Note: The docker images produced directly will have the name `dm_server`.
+Note: The docker images produced directly will have the name `dm-server-direct`.

 1) Install Docker Desktop: https://docs.docker.com/desktop
 2) Install the Docker "dive" tool (helps for inspecting image contents without starting contianer): https://github.com/wagoodman/dive
 2.1) In addition, make a shortcut to `\\wsl$\docker-desktop-data\version-pack-data\community\docker\overlay2`; this is the path you can open in Windows Explorer to view the raw files in the docker-built "layers". (ie. your project's output-files, as seen in the docker builds)
-3) For direct docker builds, run `npm start server.dockerBuild`. (image-name: `dm_server`)
+3) For direct docker builds, run `npm start server.dockerBuild`.

 ### 3) Local server, using docker + kubernetes (k3d/kind) + skaffold (helper)

-Note: The docker images produced by skaffold will have the name `packages-server`.
+Note: The docker images produced by skaffold will have the name `dm-server`.

 1) Create your Kubernetes cluster in Docker Desktop, k3d, or kind.
 (For now, Docker Desktop is recommended since its image loading is instant, rather than ~3m for k3d/kind.
 You can speed up image-loading for k3d/kind by setting up a local registry, but I haven't learned that yet.
 More info here: https://docs.tilt.dev/choosing_clusters.html)
 1.A.1) For Docker Desktop, simply check the "Enable Kubernetes" setting, and apply/restart it.